Stage 1 water restrictions are in place every year from May 1 - Oct 31. Click for details on watering days and times.

 - Do not discharge neutralized pool water through irrigation onto your lawn if it can’t be properly absorbed into the ground before flowing into an adjacent property.

 - To reduce the need to dump pool water, maintain the appropriate levels of chlorine, salt, or bromine in your swimming pool throughout the season.
 Also, make sure your pool is covered when not in use to stop external contaminants from getting in.
 This will also extend the life of your pool water.

 - Please treat all expired pool chemicals as hazardous waste and return them to a CVRD waste management facility.

 Household cleaners may contain chemicals that are foreign to our wastewater treatment facilities, and if they are emptied down sinks into sewers or septic systems, they may not get properly treated before they enter the natural environment.
 There are affordable alternatives to mainstream household cleaners that are environmentally safe.
 Please look for eco-friendly household cleaners when making a purchase.
 If you need to dispose of harsh cleaning products, please return them to a CVRD waste management facility.

 Disposal of Medications

 Prescription and non-prescription medications are constantly being flushed down the drain or the toilet.
-These medications cannot be comepltely removed in our sewage treatment facilities, and ultimately these mediations end up in the ocean.
+These medications cannot be completely removed from our sewage treatment facilities, and ultimately these medications end up in the ocean.
 Most pharmacies provide a medication return program where they will take the packaging and unused medication and dispose of it safely at no cost.